-My main interests lie in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
-Please see the Research page for details.
+I am an applied mathematician committed to performing numerical analysis and developing scientific computing tools for problems arising in science and engineering.
+Specifically, I am an expert in interpreting fundamental theories, designing advanced and robust computational methods, as well as developing practical and sophisticated software to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
+For more details, please see the Research page.

-- I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/2022)!
+- I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/22)!
 See the slides here.
 I also contribute to Dr. Christian Vorwerk’s talk on the application of the embedding theory to oxides.
 See the slides here.

-- The paper Green’s function formulation of quantum defect embedding theory has been published by Journal of Chemical Theory and Computation (6/1/2022)!
+- The paper Green’s Function Formulation of Quantum Defect Embedding Theory has been published by Journal of Chemical Theory and Computation (6/1/2022)!
 It is aimed at solving the double counting issue in quantum defect embedding theory.

-- I gave an exciting talk as the end of my experience (8/13/2021)!
+- I gave an exciting talk as the end of my experience (8/13/21)!
 See the slides here.
 I will work remotely with colleagues to finish the project.